 - Apply those skills to open or new areas of development in human-computer interaction.

-- Operating System: -Windows XP or higher with latest updates. -Mac OS X 10.6 or higher with latest updates. -Linux - Any recent distribution will work so long as you can install Python and OpenCV
+- Linux: any recent distribution will work so long as you can install Python and OpenCV

-- Virtual Machine - You will be provided a virtual machine (VM) useful for performing class assignments and projects.
+- Virtual Machine: You will be provided a virtual machine (VM) useful for performing class assignments and projects.
 For the projects, the supplied resources are identical to those used to test your submissions.
-Details for downloading and installing the VM can be found on T-Square.
+Details for downloading and installing the VM can be found on Canvas.

 All Georgia Tech students are expected to uphold the Georgia Tech Academic Honor Code.
 This course may impose additional academic integrity stipulations; consult the official course documentation for more information.